THe Making of

 Idea Atoms

-Few things are more luxurious in New York City than a weekend stretched before you void of commitments.
+Few things are more luxurious in New York City than a weekend void of commitments stretched before you.
 The city is an alluring suitor who you’ve nonetheless chosen to scorn and ignore.
 Instead, you’re utterly free to revel in your own whims.
 It was a weekend like this when some instinct commanded me from my coffee shop, not to Washington Square Park or a museum, but to the darkness of my apartment with a very itchy idea.

 It was the fall of 2016, and at the time, I’d had a religious custom of spending every Saturday and Sunday morning at my favorite coffee joint on Sullivan Street with my journal and The New York Times.
 The people who worked there knew me by name, order, and the sketches of vague personal facts from our exchanges.
 I enjoyed indulging in the fantasy that this made me special.
 I was a local, known and belonging to the circuitry of New York City and its caffeine guardians—at least on this particular street.
 Of course, in a city of millions, each of us with our own favorite java dispensaries, we’re not special at all.
 We’ve merely been persistent—merely managed to survive in a zip code long enough for the people there to learn our name.
 For every New Yorker who wasn’t born here, visiting our local coffee shop every morning feels like a small victory.
 As of yet, we haven’t gone back to wherever we came from with our tails between our legs.
 Mostly, making a life in New York isn’t even about “liking” it.
 It’s about not letting it defeat you.
 It was November of 2016, and by then, I’d been staving off defeat for thirteen years with my daily coffee amongst other locals like me—our small, frothy stakes in the ground.
 Our resistance.
 And it felt good.
 Maybe tomorrow, you’ll finally break me, but not today.
 This is my coffee shop.